adibarra/tamugd-parser/README.md

-# TAMU-GradeDistribution-Parser
+# TAMU-GradeDistribution-ParserV2

-This project is dedicated to helping analyze the massive amounts of data released yearly by the TAMU registrar's office regarding the courses they offer.
+This project is dedicated to helping analyze the massive amounts of data released every semester by the Texas A&M University's Registrar's office regarding the courses they offer.

 ---